Melissa Davis, Ph.D.

 Davis began her exploration of TNBC as a postdoc at the University of Chicago.
 There, she contributed to a study that revealed differences in survival rates between patients with breast cancer in the northern part of the city and those on the south side.
 The characteristics of tumors in the two groups were different, too – and black women were far more likely to have TNBC than their white counterparts.

 Davis joined MSM in 2023 from Weill Cornell Medicine in New York, NY, where she served as scientific director of the International Center for the Study of Breast Cancer Subtypes (ICSBCS) and led the health equity division for the Englander Institute of Precision Medicine.
-At MSM, she serves as director of the Institute for Genomic Medicine.
+At MSM, she serves as director of the Institute for Translational Genomic Medicine.

 She earned her B.S. degree from Albany State University and her Ph.D. in molecular genetics from the University of Georgia.